Instant Pot Hummus is a new favorite in our house, and the result is so creamy, you’ll be blown away.

 Cook the chickpeas.
 Add the soaked chickpeas to your Instant Pot along with 2 cups of filtered water.
 Cook on Manual (high) for 20 minutes.
 You can quick release the pressure or let it release naturally.
 Use a slotted spoon to remove the chickpeas from their cooking liquid and put them in a bowl to cool.
 SAVE the cooking liquid for the next step.

 Make the hummus.
-Into a food processor or blender, add the cooked and cooled chickpeas, tahini, olive oil, garlic, lemon zest & juice, cumin, paprika, and salt.
+Into a food processor or blender, add 2 cups of the cooked and cooled chickpeas (save the rest for salads), tahini, olive oil, garlic, lemon zest & juice, cumin, paprika, and salt.
 Turn on the food processor and let it run for about 30 seconds.
 Scrape down the sides.

 This hummus will keep for 5 to 7 days in the refrigerator in a glass lock container.